Professor Stephen Lawrie

 Responsibilities & affiliations

-Editorial Board of five other Journals including The Lancet Psychiatry
+Editorial Board of six Journals including The Lancet Psychiatry

 Field editor (Neuro-Imaging) for the World Journal of Biological Psychiatry